 Before moving to the United States, everyone must complete an application process that includes an immigration physical.
-If you need a physical for your application, visit LocalMD’s office in the Maspeth neighborhood of Queens, New York City.
-The experienced physicians welcome patients of all ages, providing thorough assessments for you and your family.
+If you need a physical for your application, visit LocalMD offices in Queens, New York City, Flushing, and Brooklyn, NY The experienced physicians welcome patients of all ages, providing thorough assessments for you and your family.
 Call LocalMD to arrange your immigration physical, or book an appointment online today.

 Immigration physicals are medical exams that ensure everyone coming to live in the United States is healthy before they start their new lives.

 When you attend an immigration physical at LocalMD, your provider ensures you feel comfortable and relaxed.
 They discuss your current health and well-being, long-term medical conditions like diabetes, and any symptoms of ill health.

 Next, your provider performs a physical exam and general health checks, which include:

 After completing your physical exam, you must undergo screenings for specific medical problems.
 The US government’s immigration inadmissibility list excludes people with specific physical and mental health problems, including diseases like tuberculosis and syphilis.
 Your LocalMD provider must ensure you’re free of these conditions.